OmegaMax Omega 3 Fish Oil Softgels 120s

 Because pets cannot produce these essential fatty acids, they must get them from their diet.

-High-potency omega-3 softgels are a great way to support your pet’s joint mobility, help maintain skin health, including the management of itchy skin, and contribute to a luxurious coat shine.
+High-potency omega-3 softgels are a great way to support your pet’s joint mobility, help maintain skin health, manage itchy skin, and contribute to a luxurious coat shine.

 OmegaMax offers highly purified fish oil capsules that deliver an omega-3 boost to help your pet enjoy an active, happier, and healthier life—naturally.